Leigan0/FT-cloud-tech-test/README.md

 This runs linting and tests prior to each commit.
 I have done this to improve code quality and code commits as I cannot commit code with linting errors or failing tests.

 To persist data I have decided to use mongoose / mongodb, through Mlab platform.
 No requirement for relational database, so no reason to use postgres.
+I have chosen mlab over mongodb locally for ease of use.
+Having data saved in cloud rather than local machine is more efficient and maintainable from any resource.

 I have attempted to isolate my tests as much as possible.
-Test suits uses a test database which is cleared after test suite runs - may need to look at cleaning between each test when testing GET routes for ratings (if move onto this)
+Test suites uses a test database which is cleared after test suite runs - may need to look at cleaning between each test when testing GET routes for ratings (if move onto this).

 I wanted to have CI build so my first step was to build using travis.
 I have not used this before for node projects or projects with mongodb.